 Again being considerate of material choices will see the longevity and easy maintenance of your kitchen, and floors are no exception.
 Stone and wooden floors are particularly hard-wearing, low maintenance and easy to clean.
 Ironically though the principles of interior design often indulged in the belief that the darker the better for flooring to disguise build up of dirt, there is argument for the opposite.
 In fact, the lighter the flooring the better, as the more consistently we spot spills and clean, germs and bacteria aren’t given the opportunity to accumulate and become a cause for concern.

-Lining cupboards and drawers will increase their longevity and make then much easier to clean.
-Also being clever with storage will mean that more items can be carefully stored as opposed to cluttered, dusk and crumb casting surfaces.
+Lining cupboards and drawers will increase their longevity and make them much easier to clean.
+Also being clever with storage will mean that more items can be carefully stored as opposed to cluttered, dust and crumb casting surfaces.

 Placing bins beneath your sink will limit the distance that you need to travel between the two, thus diminishing the chance of waste dripping onto the floor or your surfaces.